 In the village of Vyatskoye, Yaroslavl region, the peculiarities of folk art and traditions related to calendar rituals, crafts and folklore have been preserved.
 These traditions reflect the history of the village, its economic and household structure and the ideas of the people.

 • Cucumber industry – in the 19th century, the first cucumber artel in Russia was organized in the village, the inhabitants skillfully grew and salted cucumbers.
 Almost every man in the country knew the taste of strong, crispy pickles: from St. Petersburg to the Urals.
-Cucumber products were served to the royal table by local merchants and even exported to Switzerland.
+Cucumber products were supplied by local merchants to the royal table and even exported to Switzerland.

 • Lace–making - in the late 18th and early 19th centuries, there was peasant lace, which was woven from homemade yarn without splinters in a simple pattern.
 It was painted most often in blue (cubic) color, hence the name "cubic".